JamesDBudge/week3-day2-homework-sql-questions/crud_quiz.md

 Q8.
 What type of data structure is returned by calls to `db.exec_prepared()`?
 In the `save` method, how do we access the id from the returned data structure?

-returns a Property object and we can access its id using @id
+returns an array of hashes and is accessed by finding the id in the first index

 Q9.
 Why do we use prepared statements when performing database operations?